 Massasaugas and a snapper all in one day?
 It was surreal for me!

-Catherine Jimenea is an intern with the Reptile and Amphibian Atlas.
+Catherine Jimenea has been an intern with the Reptile and Amphibian Atlas.